Architecture in the Time of Coronavirus

 What was involved for our work-from-home Covid-19 transition was making sure all staff had access to their work computers from home.
-Essentially, each member logs into their work computers through their laptops.
-I was fortunate enough that every member of the team had a laptop - and provided free upgrades to their machines in the form of RAM and replacing their system hard drives to be solid state.
+Essentially, each member logs into their work computers through their personal laptops.
+I was fortunate enough that every member of the team already had a laptop - and then I provided upgrades to their machines in the form of RAM and replaced their system hard drives to be solid state.
 Those two upgrades can make nearly any older computer usable once again.
 It was a marathon four days to get everything installed on the laptops, but well worth the push.

 That having been said, the technological aspect of our transition was the easy part.

 Covid-19 has impacted this rhythm and we are now all isolated in our homes, staring alone at the remote computer terminal so far away.
 Our social discussions have been reduced to our Zoom meetings and work related emails.
 At the onset of our work-from-home, it became very apparent that our chat discussions about various projects were not effectively being filed, easily lost in cyberspace.
 So we began to implement Slack, a web based chat system that channels our discussions under each project - this has greatly helped us organize our discussions to be specifically related to each project.
 It also provided a chat network where we could organize ideas related to how we can effectively deal with the Covid-19 situation.

 This is where my focus is placed at the moment.
 Many projects have been placed on pause, and one of my goals during this pandemic is to position the company well for a strong bounce back when the world opens up again (but no rush).
 The design team has been working on various ideas and I have been prioritizing business development over project timelines.